juspay/fencer/README.md

 ## Developing

-Install Nix as per instructions in the "Building" secion.
+Install Nix as per instructions in the "Building" section.
 Enter the Nix shell and build the project with `cabal`:

 ```